o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 As discussed earlier, Gems and systems are typically implemented as DLLs.
 EBus is used to communicate between them-​and specifically, to invoke functions in one Gem or system from another.
 EBus provides both request and publish/subscribe event interfaces (buses) that allow calls across those DLLs.
 For example, if you've created a Gem for custom animation behaviors and you'd like to provide data to the physics system, you'd do so by implementing an EBus interface in your Gem.

-The two types of EBusses are:
+The two types of EBuses are:

 + Request bus: This EBus type registers a handler for a method that can be called by other systems.
 + Notification bus: This EBus type provides a messaging interface for notifications that systems can publish or subscribe to.